tim2000s/Boost-master-v3/README.md

 With Boost and Percent Scale functions, the algorithm can set a 5x current basal rate in this run of the algorithm, with a cap of 2x insulin required, as per normal oref1.
 This is reassesed at each glucose point.

+Enable Boost with High Temp Target is carried through.
+This allows Boost, Percent Scale and Enhanced oref1 to be disabled when a user sets a high temp target, while retaining SMBs.

+Enhanced oref1 is modified from the master version to only fire when deltas are increasing above a rate of 0.5%.
+This should reduce the amount of times it fires when glucose levels are higher, but still allow additional bolusing.

 *Stepcount Features*

 Three stepcount features have been added to the *Boost 4.1* Variant in the Test Platform branch.
 The preferences for this are in a separate section in the Boost Preferences area.